 In 7 to 15% of patients with sepsis due to C. perfringens, acute massive intravascular hemolysis occurs.
 These patients have jaundice and red-tinged serum and urine.
 Spherocytes, ghost cells, and sometimes C. perfringens can be seen in a stained blood smear.
 Blood cultures are positive for C. perfringens.

-Clostridial sepsis may result in multiorgan failure, which is frequently fatal, often within 24 h of hospital admission.
+Clostridial sepsis may result in multiorgan failure, which is frequently fatal, often within 24 hours of hospital admission.

 X-rays may show local gas production (eg, in the biliary tree, gallbladder wall, or uterus).

-The usefulness of hyperbaric O2 has not been established.
+The usefulness of hyperbaric oxygen has not been established.